UMAprotocol/UMIPs/UMIPs/umip-157.md

 First we'll compute the "uncapped" incentive fee amount.
 This is equal to the inverse of the integral of the incentive curve between [`runningBalance`, `runningBalance + e.amount`] where `e.amount > 0` for deposits and `e.amount < 0` for refunds and fills.

 Intuitively, this means that for deposits that add balance to running balances that are signficantly under target, the incentive curve will return a higher % for the post-deposit running balance.
 Because the running balance is under target, the incentive curve will move from a negative % to a more negative % and the integral between these %'s will be a negative value.
-This means that the uncapped incentive fee amount will be a penalty applied to the deposit.
+This means that the uncapped incentive fee amount will be a penalty (i.e. a positive fee) applied to the deposit.

 Secondly, we need to determine the available amounts of incentives in case we need to cap the actual incentive fee.
 We already know this as the incentive pool size at the time of `e`.